Mostafasaffari/Form-Rocker-Test/README.md

-# Form-Rocker-Test
+# Simple-React-Dashboard-AntDesign
-This is test project
+This is a boilerplate Dashboard developed by Antd and Styled-component

+### npm install
+### npm start